Save Big on Taxes with Expert Assisted ITR Filing from ₹799!

 Why is the Balance of Payments Important?

 It is a crucial indicator of a country’s economic health.
-A surplus balance of payments indicates that a country is exporting more than it imports, which is generally seen as a positive sign for the economy.
+A surplus BOP indicates that a country is exporting more than it imports, which is generally seen as a positive sign for the economy.
 It suggests that the country can produce goods and services in demand in other countries.
 Conversely, a deficit balance of payments can cause concern, as it suggests that a country is importing more than it is exporting, which could result in a trade imbalance.

 Factors Affecting Balance of Payments (BOP)